Dr. Larissa Smith

 Biography

-Smith has been at Longwood since 2000.
-As a professor of history, she specializes in 20th century African-American history, history of the U.S. South, and Virginia history.
-She serves as university liaison to the Moton Museum, Virginia’s only civil rights National Historical Landmark, located in Farmville.
-She also was the lead historical consultant for the museum’s award-winning exhibit “The Moton School Story: Children of Courage,” which opened in April 2013, and authored the exhibit guide.
+As a professor of history, she specializes in 20th-century African American history, history of the U.S. South, and Virginia history.
+She served as the lead historical consultant for the museum’s award-winning exhibit, “The Moton School Story: Children of Courage,” which opened in April 2013, and she also authored the exhibit’s guide.